 Adverse changes and uncertainty in UK economic conditions could lead to a decline in the credit quality of the Society's borrowers and counterparties and have an adverse effect on the quality of its loan portfolio, which could result in a rise in delinquency and default rates, reduce the recoverability and value of the Society's assets and require an increase in the Society's level of provisions for bad and doubtful debts.
+In light of the Covid-19 pandemic, for the purposes of preparing the Society's financial statements for the year ended 4 April 2020, revised economic forecasts have been used to model losses in the residential mortgage, consumer banking and commercial portfolios, which resulted in an additional Covid-19 related provision of £101 million.
+See further "Risks relating to the impact of Covid-19" below.

 Likewise, a significant reduction in the demand for the Society's products and services could negatively impact the Society's business and financial condition.
 There remains a risk that if low inflation or deflation becomes entrenched in the UK, consumer spending and wage growth will be dampened.
 These pressures on households may lead to an increase in arrears in the Society's residential mortgage and unsecured lending portfolio, and an associated increase in retail impairment.
 There can be no assurance that the Society will not have to increase its provisions for loan losses in the future as a result of increases in non-performing loans and/or for other reasons beyond its control.
 Material increases in the Society's provisions for loan losses and write-offs/charge-offs could have an adverse effect on the Society's operating results, financial condition and prospects.

 The durability of the UK economic recovery, along with its concomitant impacts on the Society's profitability, remains a risk.
-The economic outlook is particularly uncertain following the UK decision to leave the European Union.
-This uncertainty extends to the interest rate outlook, where there are plausible scenarios with rates being increased further, remaining unchanged or being lowered in the period ahead, depending on economic developments.
-However, the Society's central expectation is that interest rates will rise only gradually and to a limited extent in the years ahead.
+The economic outlook is particularly uncertain following the outbreak of the Covid-19 pandemic and the UK decision to leave the European Union.
+This uncertainty extends to the interest rate outlook, where there are plausible scenarios with rates being increased, remaining unchanged or being lowered (including, potentially, to a negative interest rate) in the period ahead, depending on economic developments.
+However, the Society's central expectation is that any interest rate rises would be gradual and limited in the years ahead.
 There is also uncertainty about the UK's future trading relationships.
 There is potential for activity and asset prices to decline should the labour market deteriorate markedly or if strains in the financial system re-emerge and impair the flow of credit to the wider economy.
-Credit quality could be adversely affected by a renewed increase in unemployment.
+Credit quality could be adversely affected by a renewed increase in unemployment, including as a result of Covid-19.
 In addition, there may be a weakening in tenant performance in the private rental sector which could adversely impact the buy-to-let ("BTL") market.
 Any related significant reduction in the demand for the Society's products and services could have a material adverse effect on the Society's operating results, financial condition and prospects.